spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

   >>> print(x, y, x0, y0, order)
   (1539.5898464615102, 11.6539963919, 365.523884327, 11.6539963919, 2)

-Similarly, for all NIRSpec spectroscopic modes, the assigned WCS needs to know the slit or slice ID in order to return valid coordinates.
-For example, to retrieve world coordinates for a pixel in slice 12 of an IFU observation:
+Similarly, for all slit-like NIRSpec spectroscopic modes (MOS, FS, BOTS), the assigned WCS needs to know the slit ID in order to return valid coordinates.
+For example, to retrieve world coordinates for a pixel in slit 12 of a MOS observation at pixel (x, y) = (804, 522):

 .. doctest-skip::

-  >>> from stdatamodels.jwst.datamodels import IFUImageModel
+  >>> from stdatamodels.jwst.datamodels import ImageModel
-  >>> exp = IFUImageModel('nirspec_ifu_assign_wcs.fits')
+  >>> exp = ImageModel('nirspec_mos_assign_wcs.fits')
   >>> ra, dec, lam, slit_id = exp.meta.wcs(804, 522, 12)
   >>> print(ra, dec, lam, slit_id)
   (321.15970971929175, -16.549348214686127, 3.235814824179365, 12.0)

-For IFU observations, the slit ID is the index of the slice; values range from 0 to 29.
 For MOS observations, the slit ID is the name of the slit, as specified by the "slitlet_id" field in the :ref:`MSA metadata file<msa_metadata>`.
 For fixed slit observations, the slit ID is a fixed integer for each slit as shown in the table below.